Breaux, Lapucha, Frano, Quincy, McMillan All Win Respective Event Titles at South Alabama Invitational

 Sophomore clears the 4.00 meter mark for the fourth time this season

-Over the past 15 years, Fraley has been a staple on the New Orleans track and field scene, coaching with various high school and club organizations, along with officiating in the area.
-His pupils have gone on to win 15 LHSAA State Championships in the pole vault, and claim multiple long jump, triple jump and high jump titles.
+Fraley has been a staple on the New Orleans track and field scene, coaching with various high school and club organizations, along with officiating in the area, for the last 18 plus years.
+His pupils have gone on to win 18 LHSAA State Championships in the pole vault, and claim multiple long jump, triple jump and high jump titles.
 Fraley has seen four of his understudies win USATF or AAU National titles and many others have enjoyed success on a national level.

 After college, Fraley continued to compete on a regular basis as a part of the International Association of Athletics Federations Grand Prix circuit and qualified for six USA National Teams.
 He qualified for multiple World Grand Prix Finals and finished fourth overall at the event in 1987.
-His personal record was collected in 1992 when he cleared 19-feet and one-quarter inch at a competition in Sestriere, Italy.
+His personal record was collected in 1992 when he cleared 5.80 meters (19' 0.25") at a competition in Sestriere, Italy.

 Fraley has remained incredibly active in the development of the sport that he has dedicated his life to performing and teaching.
 He has been a keynote speaker and is an annual lecturer at the National Pole Vault Summit in Reno, Nev. and has acted as the Master of Ceremonies at the National Pole Vault Summit and the North American Pole Vault Championships, both events which he helped organize.
 He also continues to contribute to the growth of track and field by serving as a member of the United States Track and Field Pole Vault Development coaching staff, a post he has held since 1995.